 Semiconductor technology, diodes, bipolar junction transistors, FETs, MOS transistors, switching transistors, power output stages, ICs, feedback theory, operational amplifier and its application, sensors.
 Component specifications, temperature influence.
 Instrumentation amplifiers.
 DC and AC analysis, gain.
 Power supplies (linear and SMPS).
-Feedback, stability, noise.
+EMC and SI, feedback, stability, noise.
 Oscillators (introduction to phase-locked loops).
 Modulation and demodulation.
 Thyristor, triac.
 Latchup.
 Hands-on amplifier, power supply, simulation.

 Study load: 5 hours a course week.

 Course price per module:

 This course is certified by the European society for precision engineering & nanotechnology (euspen) and the Dutch Society for Precision Engineering (DSPE) and leads to the ECP2-certificate, depending on the results of the tests.